We are working on the next evolution step in TimeTune: Templates.

 Our particular meaning was something like a ‘thermostat programmer’: a tool that lets you ‘program’ specific configurations to use on specific dates (in our case, routines instead of temperatures).

-But our definition was so ambiguous that the confusion was almost guaranteed (and it’s even worse in other languages).
+But our definition was so ambiguous that the confusion was almost guaranteed (and it’s even worse in non-English languages).

 With templates you’ll be able to do what the programmer does, but there’s no need for the term ‘programmer’.